• Vital Shift

 Here's the reality that demolishes this false dichotomy: the same actions that keep you vital—building strength, maintaining mobility, nourishing your body—are also your best shot at a longer life.

 Quantity and quality of life often compete in the final years, but that’s not the stage of life we’re focused on here.
-For most of life, they’re not opposing forces—they’re the same damn arrow shot from different bows.
+For most of life leading up to that point, they’re not opposing forces.
+They’re the same damn arrow shot from different bows.

 The questions we're asking are as broken as the words we're using.
-Instead of asking:"How long can I live?", we should be asking: "How alive can I stay?"
+Instead of asking:"How long can I live?", we should ask: "How alive can I stay?"

 Aging doesn't have to be a slow surrender, trading away pieces of yourself year after year.

-So when people scoff at longevity as some pipe dream, I want to grab them by the shoulders (gently, with my well-maintained grip strength) and say: "You're missing the point entirely.
+So when people scoff at longevity as some pipe dream, I want to grab them by the shoulders (gently, with my well-maintained grip strength) and say: "You're missing the point.
 This isn't about rejecting mortality.
 It's about embracing vitality."

 Authoring What's Next